technion/ruby-argon2/README.md

 This Ruby Gem provides FFI bindings, and a simplified interface, to the Argon2 algorithm.
 [Argon2](https://github.com/P-H-C/phc-winner-argon2) is the official winner of the Password Hashing Competition, a several year project to identify a successor to bcrypt/PBKDF/scrypt methods of securely storing passwords.
 This is an independant project and not official from the PHC team.

 *This gem is still in early development* and at this point is not recommended for use.
-The API however is now intended to have stabilised for any early testing.
+It has however moved on to being feature complete and users are encouraged to test this product.

 [![Build Status](https://travis-ci.org/technion/ruby-argon2.svg?branch=master)](https://travis-ci.org/technion/ruby-argon2)